vivekuppal/transcribe/README.md

 ## ![Alt text](assets/on-demand-service-48.png) On Demand Features ![Alt text](assets/on-demand-service-48.png) ##
 We develop mutually beneficial features on demand.

-Create an issue in the repo to request on demand features.
+Create an issue in the repo to request mutually beneficial on demand features.

-Connect with me on LinkedIn to discuss further.
+Connect on LinkedIn to discuss further.

 ## Features ##